UNFPAInnovation/SafepalDjangoBackend/docs/index.rst

 Setup EC2 instance
 -------------------

 #.
-Log into the GetIn AWS account
+Log into the Safepal AWS account
 #.
 Go to Services > compute > EC2.
 #.
 Click on Launch Instance.
 #.
 Select Ubuntu Server 18.04 TLS(or higher)
 #.
 Click Review and Launch > Launch .
 #.
-Use existing pair(please check the documentation folder for the pem file GetInWebServer.pem
+Use existing pair(please check the documentation folder for the pem file sellio_aws_instance.pem
 #.
 Finally Click on Launch Instances.